calabash/iOSDeviceManager/README.md

 ### Building

-`xctestctl` has some framework dependencies on the FBSimulatorControl frameworks.
+`devicectl` has some framework dependencies on the FBSimulatorControl frameworks.
 A forked build of them is included in the project and can be installed like so: